navattic.identify({ email: user.email })

 Key Takeaways

-What is RFP Software, and Why Should You Care?
+What is RFP Software, and Do You Really Need It?

 If you’ve ever felt the pressure of a looming RFP deadline, you know the drill: scrambling to find the right answers, chasing down subject matter experts, and manually piecing together a document you hope is accurate and compelling.
 It’s a high-stakes, time-consuming process that can feel like you’re constantly reinventing the wheel.
 This is where RFP software comes in.
 At its core, this software is a specialized tool designed to help your team manage and automate responses to business proposals like RFPs, RFIs, and security questionnaires.